 Part-Time vs Full-Time Study

 Every program at FLCC can be pursued on a full-time or part-time schedule.
 In general, part-time study takes about twice as long as full-time study.
 You don't have to commit to full-time or part-time study for your entire time at FLCC; you can decide on a semester-by-semester basis whether you'd like to create a part-time or full-time schedule for that term.

 If responsibilities prevent you from completing a two-year degree with a traditional week-day studies schedule, consider these options for part-time evening and on-line study:

 Complete a degree program or certificate at your own pace.
 Study on-campus in the evenings, and/or on-line at home during the regular Fall and Spring semesters.
-View our evening study programs.
+View our ares of study.

 Evening Study with On-Line Options

 Gain extra scheduling flexibility through these programs which allow you to complete at least 50% of a degree’s requirements through the convenience of on-line study.
 View our On-Line Programs.

 If you are considering the above study options as the first step to a four-year degree, there are similar convenient options for a busy adult which allow you to add a Bachelor’s degree to your FLCC Associate’s Degree.

 You can stay at FLCC after obtaining your Associate’s degree to complete your Bachelor’s degree through one of our education partners: Empire State College, Keuka College, or Medaille College.
 There is even the option of entirely on-line study through the SUNY Learning Network (SLN).

 Looking for more information about articulation and transfer agreements we have with other colleges?
 Check out our Transfer Agreements web page.